VIEW THE FULL RELEASE BY CLICKING HERE

 About Friday Night in Elmira: The Jackals found the back of the net five times in the second period of the 2010-11 season opener en route to a 7-3 win over the Cyclones in Game 1 of a two game series.
 Yannick Tifu finished with a goal and three assists in the game.
 The Cyclones were outshot 44-16 in the contest.

-About Saturday Night in Elmira: The Cyclones were able to give Jarrod Skalde his first-career ECHL win in thrilling fashion.
+The Cyclones were able to give Jarrod Skalde his first-career ECHL win in thrilling fashion.
 Captain Barret Ehgoetz banked a shot off the back-side of Jackals goalie Marco Cousineau for a 5-4 overtime win.
 It was Ehgoetz’ 12th game-winning goal as a Cyclone (2nd most in franchise

 history).
 It also marked the first professional victory for goalie Marc Cheverie, who turned aside 33 Elmira shots.